th-duvanel/fuzzer-tests/README.md

 ## About

-This repo has two parts: the pre testing for already existed fuzzers for TLS, with the aim of finding the one with the highest performance and easiest to adapt from TLS/SPDM.
+This repo has two parts: the pre testing for already existing fuzzers for TLS, with the aim of finding the highest perfomance and easiest to adapt one.
 The second part is the fuzzer development itself.

 ### Requisites

 The first part: each TLS fuzzer has a dependency.
-Is written in the depedency.
+It's written in each repo.
 The second part:
 ```
 Vai ter alguma coisa aqui =)